7hacker/data-structures-algorithms-in-python/README.md

 isBST.py : Given a binary tree is it a Binary search tree?

+knights_tour_shortestpath.py : You are given two inputs: starting location and ending location.
+The goal is to then calculate and print the shortest path that the knight can take to get to the target location.

 knightsTour.py : Knights tour

 linkedlist.py : Linked lists in Python using a Node abstraction